Mo Chang-min

-Mo Chang-min (born May 8, 1985 in Gwangju) is a retired professional baseball player who played for the NC Dinos in the Korea Baseball Organization League.
+Mo Chang-min (born May 8, 1985 in Gwangju) is a retired professional baseball player who played in the KBO League for the NC Dinos.
 He bats and throws right-handed mostly played as an infielder.

 Amateur career

 After graduating from Gwangju Jaeil High School, Mo went undrafted in the 2005 KBO Amateur Draft.
 Instead, he entered Sungkyunkwan University to play college baseball.
 While in college, Mo was regarded as the best collegiate five-tool player, winning numerous home run and stolen base titles.
 In July 2006, as a junior at Sungkyunkwan University, Mo got his first call-up to the South Korea national baseball team and competed in the team's three friendly baseball matches against the USA national baseball team in Durham, North Carolina, as a cleanup hitter.
 He hit a two-RBI single off future Cy Young Award winner Jake Arrieta in Game 3 but struggled at the plate during the series, going 1-for-10.